If you’re planning a trip to Greece, odds are you’re probably focused on the islands. Is it worth it, then, to visit Athens?

 The quick answers: Yes.
 And, depends.

-When planning our trip, Tim left in one night in Athens, so that we’d be spared an exhausting whole day of traveling (flight from Berlin to Athens: 3 hours, ferry from Athens to Naxos: 3 hours).
-Knowing we’d be up early for the 7:30 ferry, he booked us into Hotel Eva, a 10-minute walk from the port and an easy ride into Athens center with public transportation.
+When planning our trip, Tim factored in one night in Athens, so that we’d be spared an exhausting whole day of traveling (flight from Berlin to Athens: 3 hours, ferry from Athens to Naxos: 3 hours).
+Knowing we’d be up early for the 7:30 ferry, he booked us into Hotel Eva.
+It’s located a 10-minute walk from the port and an easy ride into Athens center with public transportation.
 With the train, we zipped right to the base of the Acropolis and enjoyed a lovely (but energetic) sunset stroll en route to the summit.

+Market stalls selling all the usual tourist bric-a-brac line the marble-cobbled road to the Acropolis.
 We arrived at the ticket counter at 7:30pm.
 The clerk eyed us dubiously.
-“It’s 20 euros per person and we close in half an hour,” she said.
+“It’s 20 euros per person, and we close in half an hour,” she said.
 We pushed our money over.
-I won’t lie, it was a bit hectic, but the nice part of arriving so late in the day was that the biggest crowds of the day (and the hottest heat) had already passed.
-That left us with open-ish vistas and magic hour—a magnificent stretch of golden light and a moonrise that dropped our jaws.
+I won’t lie, it was a bit hectic.
+But the nice part of arriving so late in the day?
+The biggest crowds of the day (and the hottest heat) had already passed.
+That left us with open-ish vistas and magic hour—a magnificent stretch of golden light and a stunning moonrise.

 There’s plenty to see at the Acropolis.
-Theater fans would enjoy touring the Theater of Dionysus, considered to be the world’s first theater, and the Odeon of Herodes Atticus, a large amphitheater also at the foot of the Acropolis that still hosts concerts and shows.
-You can easily spend 3+ hours touring the extensive site and deep-diving into the history—but as we proved, you can do a “Best Of” tour in half an hour to see the major sites and take photos.
+Theater fans would enjoy touring the Theater of Dionysus, considered to be the world’s first theater.
+Don’t miss the Odeon of Herodes Atticus, a large amphitheater at the foot of the Acropolis that still hosts concerts and shows.
+You can easily spend 3+ hours touring the extensive site and deep-diving into the history.
+But as we proved, you can do a “Best Of” tour in half an hour to see the major sites and take photos.
 As someone who loves history, theater, and architecture, though, I wish we could have taken more time to really enjoy the space and views.

 After our whirlwind walkabout, we headed down the slopes again.
-The marble-cobbled road to the top is lined with market stalls selling all the usual tourist bric-a-brac, but was largely closed when we came down.
 We headed deeper into Athens, to the old town of Plaka to catch a bit more of the city vibe and snag some dinner and wine.